-GPM is a member of the UK/EEA investment firm group, headed by Man Group Limited (the "UK-EEA Group").
-The risk dashboard is also submitted to the Board of Man Group Limited (the "UK-EEA Board"), with a focus on the risks and commentary relevant to the UK-EEA Group and the individual regulated firms within it.
+MGIL is a member of the UK-EEA investment firm group, headed by Man Group Limited (the "UK-EEA Group").
+The risk dashboard is submitted to the board of Man Group Limited (the "UK-EEA Board"), with a focus on the risks and commentary relevant to the UK-EEA Group and the individual regulated firms within it.